 WHO.
 WHAT.
 WHERE.
 WHEN.
 HOW.

 WHO SHOULD I POST TO?

-Your ideal client or reader.
-Figure out who she or he is, what they like, where they hang out, what they’re struggling with, and how you can help them.
+Your ideal client.
+Figure out who she is, what she likes, where she hangs out, what she's struggling with, and how you can help her.
 Then write every single post like you’re talking directly to that one person.

 WHAT SHOULD I POST?

 - helpful, relevant articles from fellow bloggers and business owners